 c.
 Counsel: None

 2. REQUEST, ISSUES, BOARD TYPE, AND DECISION:

 a.
-Applicant's Requests and Issues: The current characterization of service for the under reviewd is under other than honorable conditions.
-The applicant requests an upgrade to honorable.
+Applicant's Requests and Issues: The current characterization of service for period under review is under other than honorable conditions.
+The applicant requests an upgrade to General (under honorable conditions).